Everyone wants a perfectly toned body, but let’s face it, finding time to go to the gym daily can be difficult. Lucky for you, you don't have to.

 The good news for anyone who prefers running outdoors is you can now experience scenic trails in the comfort of your home with the NordicTrack x22i.
 The treadmill is paired with iFit and Google Maps view to adjust the incline and decline per the selected track and simulate an outdoor running experience.
 You can take a trail through the Grand Canyon National Park or run through a lush forest with just a few taps on the screen.

 Nordictrack x22i has a 22-inch screen that tilts and pivots to your preference.
-Its wide incline and decline range (40% and -5%) strengthens your muscles and boosts your cardiovascular fitness while monitoring your heart rate through Active pulse technology.
+Its broad incline and decline range (40% and -5%) strengthens your muscles and boosts your cardiovascular fitness while monitoring your heart rate through Active pulse technology.
 Although this machine suits enthusiasts who like a challenge, beginners will still find appropriate programs.
 The treadmill enables you to filter classes by their respective difficulty levels.

 It's essential to note the x22i's size; it's truly massive.
 Therefore, ensure you have ample space before purchasing.
 If not, you can keep it in your garage as an alternative.
 Lest we forget, the X22i also allows for cross-training, a feature not so common with many treadmills.